TommyMart/Data_Visualisation_API/readme.md

 - **ORM**: The Object-Relational Mapper (ORM) offers a high-level API for working with database records as Python objects, making it easier to interact with the database using Python code.
 It supports complex object relationships, lazy loading, and polymorphic inheritance, allowing developers to work with data in a more intuitive and object-oriented manner.

-- **Database Connectivity**: SQLAlchemy supports a wide range of major relational databases, including PostgreSQL, MySQL, SQLite, Oracle, and Microsoft SQL Server.
-This ensures broad compatibility and flexibility, allowing developers to choose the database that best fits their needs without worrying about compatibility issues.
+- **Database Connectivity**: SQLAlchemy supports a wide range of major relational databases, including PostgreSQL, MySQL, SQLite, Oracle, and Microsoft SQL.
+This ensures compatibility and flexibility, allowing developers to choose the database that best fits their needs without worrying about compatibility issues.

 - **Schema Generation**: Automatically generating database schemas from Python classes reduces the need for manual schema creation.
 This feature ensures that the database schema is always in sync with the application's data models, simplifying development and maintenance.